moay/afterglow/README.md

 ## Build status

-Green is good (means: all unit tests are passing), red is bad (means: think before you use it).
+Green is good (means: all unit tests are passing).
+Red is bad (means: think before you use it).
+Gray is nothing (means: test are running right now, come back in a second).

 ![Build status](https://codeship.com/projects/fe194d60-47f5-0133-2d73-1e85bf92c557/status)